-If you read no further in this post, I encourage you to reach out to Novelia through her website about her sweet penthouse, the “House of the Heart”, which contains her full contact information.
+If you read no further in this post, I encourage you to reach out to Novelia about her sweet penthouse, the “House of the Heart.”
+I’m happy to put her in touch with you (send me an email through my contact link).
 I can vouch for her enthusiasm and desire to welcome everyone with open arms.
 Novelia clearly loves her Sulmona!

 So, now I endeavor to hit the high notes of things to do and experience in Sulmona.
 Again, my thanks to Novelia for providing me so much information to share.
 If you wisely decide to include Sulmona in your explorations, you will not find a better guide.

 Sulmona is one of the oldest towns in Abruzzo, and is considered to have been well-established in 49 BC.
 It is in the Valle Peligna, which was once the site of a lake in prehistoric times.
 Details and writings about Sulmona’s earliest history are sparse, and it isn’t until the 3rd century that more information begins to emerge.

 One of the Sulmona’s earliest bishops, San Panfilo, was a convert to Christianity in the 7th century, and he is the patron saint of Sulmona.
 He is interred in the cathedral that bears his name.